fetchai/colearn/docs/grpc_tutorial.md

 2. The subsequent parameters should have default arguments.
 3. The return type should be specified with a type annotation, and this should be the same type that is expected by the model functions that use this dataloader.
+4. The arguments that you pass to the dataloader function must be JSON-encodable.
+   Native python types are fine (e.g. str, dict, list, float).

 Constraints on the model function:
 1. The first parameter should be a mandatory parameter called "data_loaders".